fourieraudio/docs/versioned_docs/version-1.2.0/getting-started.md

 <img src={SplashScreen2} width="450"/>

+Select ‘Connect to new device’ and enter the IP address (in this case 192.168.3.100), hit enter, and voila!

 Your **transform**.engine has been found, click the device and you’ll be ready to enter the new world of plugins, live.

 Now for the really exciting bit.
 Getting going!!